 Giovanni Benedetto Castiglione (aka Il Grechetto) (1609–1664)

-Etching on fine wove paper trimmed along the platemark (as published by McCreery) and backed with a support sheet
+Etching on fine China paper trimmed along the platemark (as published for the McCreery edition) and backed with a support sheet.

 For those who love insights into the lives of the old masters, the following purported “facts” about Castiglione may be fascinating: